-An updated forecast of enplaned passengers has been prepared using available data, several methodologies, and professional judgment from industry trends.
-The forecasts prepared are unconstrained to represent actual demand at GFK.
-These forecasts superseded previous forecasting efforts completed by GFK in 2008 and 2013.
+An updated forecast of enplaned passengers has been prepared using available data, several methodologies and professional judgment from industry trends.
+The enplanement forecasts prepared for GFK are unconstrained to represent actual demand at GFK.
+These forecasts supersede previous forecasting efforts completed by GFK in 2008 and 2013.